mdburch/GroupModeling/README.md

 GroupModeling
 =============

 This iOS application allows users to create causal loop diagram models using system dynamics concepts.
 This app was designed as a method for Group Model Building.
+Please view the README_Files folder for information on how data stored in the Parse database is set up what metrics I gather.
+More information on the Python scripts can be found in the PythonScripts folder.

 In order to use the app you will need the following accounts: